 What's the best Bluetooth speaker you can buy?

-There's a lot of choice when it comes to speakers, and it's not always clear which will be the best for you.
-Here, we bring you our pick of the best Bluetooth speakers available and expert buying advice to help you choose from the selection.
-(If you're more interested in bargains and temporary discounts, see Best speaker deals.)
+A huge market with countless brands and models means that there's a lot of choice when it comes to Bluetooth speakers.
+It's not always clear which will be the best for you so we bring you our pick of the best Bluetooth speakers you can buy to use with iPhone, iPad and Macs.

 There are dozens of speaker manufacturers fighting for a slice of the Apple pie, with speakers in all shapes and sizes, designed for both indoor and outdoor use.
 Many speakers talk the talk - but do they walk the walk?